-In depth information about each learner's academic profile via our 12 week baseline assessment
+In depth information about each learner's academic profile via our 12-week baseline assessment upon joining Quest.
+This is maintained through annual GL Assessments and AfL through our assessment system, Earwig.

-Every member of staff at Quest is an educator whether that be teaching academic, pastoral or social skills and any opportunity for learning should be utilised.
+Every member of staff at Quest is an educator whether that be teaching academic, pastoral or social skills, any opportunity for learning should be utilised.